-Accounts on Workable Pro plans are able to add multiple custom pipelines.
+Accounts on Workable Annual plan are able to add multiple custom pipelines.
 Learn more about the setup and editing process for custom pipelines.

 Setting recruiting pipeline stages

 Click your profile icon in the upper right of Workable and select Recruiting Preferences from the dropdown menu.
 Your pipeline settings will be at the top of the page that follows, and look a little like this:

 - Re-order the stages by dragging and dropping them into your preferred position.